You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • Virtually no returns or negligible returns from growth investing in the short term.

-When it comes to the comparison of the historical performances of value investing vs growth investing any result is evaluated in terms of the time and the volatility involved and the risks endured to achieve them.
+When comparing the historical performances of value and growth investing, any result is evaluated in terms of the time, the volatility involved, and the risks endured to achieve them.

-Value stocks are theoretically considered to have a low level of risk and volatility involved as they are a part of a larger company.
-Also, even if these stocks do not return to a target price that was predicted, it still offers some capital growth.
-These stocks are also known to pay dividends as well.
+Value stocks are theoretically considered to have a low level of risk and volatility as they are part of a larger company.
+Also, even if these stocks do not return to a predicted target price, they still offer some capital growth.
+These stocks are also known to pay dividends.

-On the other hand, growth stocks do not pay any dividend but instead reinvests the retained earnings to expand the company.
-The probability that growth stocks will incur a loss is greater, particularly when the company is not able to keep with the growth expectations.
+On the other hand, growth stocks do not pay dividends but instead reinvest the retained earnings to expand the company.
+The probability that growth stocks will incur a loss is greater, particularly when the company is not able to keep up with growth expectations.

-For example, let’s say a company is showcasing a product, but it is a dud.
+For example, let’s say a company showcases a product that is a dud.
 It is understandable that stocks will start plummeting when consumers use the product.
-Which is why in general, growth stocks have the highest potential rewards and risks for investors.
+This is why, in general, growth stocks have the highest potential rewards and risks for investors.

-The performance of Value investing vs Growth Investing has been debated by experts for decades.
+Experts have debated the performance of Value investing vs. Growth Investing for decades.
 But in most cases, the performance of value stocks and growth stocks is cyclical in nature.
-The periodic out performance of each stock is observed when you compare Russell 1000 growth index with the value index.
+The periodic outperformance of each stock is observed when you compare the Russell 1000 growth index with the value index.

 TimeYearsAnnualized returns of Russell 1000 Growth IndexAnnualized returns of Russell 1000 Value Index